felleg/felleg.gitlab.io-backup/content/reads/read-46-crucial-conversations.md

    organizations by measuring the lag time between when problems are identified & when they are resolved.
 1. (p.
-6) If you fail to discuss issues you have with your boss, your life partner, your neighboy, ..., they (the issues) become the lends you see the other person through.
+6) If you fail to discuss issues you have with your boss, your life partner, your neighbor, ..., they (the issues) become the lends you see the other person through.
 1. (p.
 14) *The* predictor of success or failure is whether people can hold specific, relevant Crucial Conversations.